By Chris Brewer

 The football club, in partnership with The Helping Hand Group, run a Park and Ride scheme for disabled supporters.
 The free service, allows fans to park at The Helping Hands Group (situated 2 miles from the stadium) and be transported to the football ground for arrival approximately and hour before kick-off.

 Fans will be taken back to the centre following the final whistle.
-Fans wishing to use the service need to book in advance through the Ticket Office at London Road or online at www.theposhtickets.com.
+Fans wishing to use the service need to book in advance through the Ticket Office at the ABAX Stadium.
 Bookings are made on a first come, first served basis and include travel for one carer.
 If you require transport for additional family/friend members, please contact firstname.lastname@example.org in advance.

 Map of the route from and to The Helping Hands Group